 - Reinforcing social distancing guidelines by removing half of the chairs in our waiting room, having an acrylic shield at our front desk and minimizing up-close interactions with our patients both before and after you get adjusted.

-- Cleaning and disinfecting our treatment tables and equipment after each patient and cleaning and disinfecting the various surfaces here in the office, our waiting room chairs as well as common touch points on an every half hour basis.
+- Cleaning and disinfecting our treatment tables and equipment after each patient and cleaning and disinfecting the various surfaces here in the office, our waiting room chairs as well as common touch points on an hourly basis.

 - Exercising proper, and frequent, hand washing with either soap and water or hand sanitizer, which we will have plenty of on hand.
 We also recommended that all of our patients coming in wash their hands or use hand sanitizer both before and after your treatment.